JohanLi1990/Learning_Notes/TulingNotes.md

     - ConcurrentSkipListMap. more performant when it comes to LRLW(lot of read lots of write)
   - **How to keep a black list of users**
     - LRFW (lots of read few writes) , CopyOnWriteArrayList

+## 阻塞队列BLOCKINGQUEUE实战及原理分析
+- Implements `BlockingQueue Interface`, `put(e)` blocks when full, `take()` blocks when empty
+- Used in ThreadPool, Producer-Consumer model, MQ, Caches, Cocurrent Task Execution.
+- `ArrayBlockingQueue`: Bounded Queue based on Array
+  - Simple, **one ReentrantLock**, two **Conditions**, both put and take compete for the same lock.
+  - uses `putIndex` and `takeIndex`
+  - O(1) time for insertion and deletion
+- `LinkedBlockingQueue`: Queue based on LinkedList
+  - No bound, but recommend to have a bound
+  - take from head, and add to tail, **two locks**, `takeLock`, `putLock`, read write separation, more efficient than `ArrayBlockingQueue`
+  - Comparing with `ArrayBlockingQueue`:
+    - at risk of OOME, if not bounded
+    - creating new node / removing node each time, might be hard on GC. **ArrayBlockingQueue does not incur additional GC cost**
+    - Higher throughput than ArrayBlocking queue because 2 locks.

 ## Key Takeawys, AQS Design philosopy (lock free until it is absolutely unavoidable):
 - *Establish the wake-up contract before sleeping*, like what we did in `shouldParkAfterFailedAcquire`